strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 ## Example time

 Let us understand the working of this tool with an interesting problem.
-Suppose we have 5 Kafka Brokers and after looking at the partition details we get to realize that the brokers are not too busy, so we can scale them down to 3.
+Suppose we have 5 Kafka Brokers and after looking at the partition details we realize that the brokers are not too busy, so we can scale them down to 3.
 Through this example we will take a look at how the three actions of the Kafka reassignment partition tool(`--generate`, `--execute` and `--verify`) works.
 We will generate the JSON data that will be used in the `reassignment.json` file.
 We will then assign the partitions to the remaining broker using the `reassignment.json` file.